angoodkind/extract-chat-keystrokes/README.md

-# extract-chat-keystrokes
- Use socket.io and send keystroke timing to a mongoDB cluster
+This is a proof of concept, where a chat client is setup using `socket.io` to allow for continuous sharing.
+It then exports each keystroke, along with the full message, to a mongoDB cluster on Atlas.